I am Not The Perfect Mom But I Am The Mom God Knew My Kids Would Need (And That Is Enough)

 I know there are going to be good days and hard days.
 I lean on this verse often "It is of the Lord’s mercies that we are not consumed, because his compassions fail not.
 They are new every morning: great is thy faithfulness."
 Lamentations 3:22-23 for it brings me so much encouragement to know that every day God is faithfully there, that His mercy, grace and promises are renewed every morning and I don't have to carry yesterday's burdens or mistakes into today.

-I know I will have to keep fighting off an enemy that wants me to believe that I am not a good enough mom but I know through the power and stillness of prayer is where I will find peace in God's presence and in that moment I know God is doing a good work in me and will see it to completion, equipping me to be enough, to be the mom my kids need me to be.
+I know I will have to keep fighting off an enemy who is out to destroy motherhood because he knows how much God values mothers.
+The enemy wants me to believe that I am not a good enough mom, he wants to keep me focused on all the things I don’t do so I am distracted by the many ways God equips me to show up to be the mom my boys need.
+It is through the power and stillness of prayer where I find peace in God's presence and in those moments I know God is doing a good work in me and will see it to completion, equipping me through His son Jesus to be enough.

-And He is for you too sweet mama xo
+And He is for you too sweet friend xo

-“Being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ;” Phil 1:6
+“Being confident of this very thing, that He who has begun a good work in you will complete it until the day of Jesus Christ;” Philiipians 1:6

 Welcome Beautiful Creative!
 I'm April, the #CreativeMomista of two boys • Storyteller • Coffee Addict • Worthy Warrior For God • Texas Country Girl • Creative Expressive • Branding + Squarespace Web Designer • A Vintage Soul passionate about inspiring creative women in business and MOMpreneurs to embrace their ENOUGH and own their WORTH in who God created them to be.
 I am honored to have you here ❥